1bardesign/batteries-examples/readme.md

 # TODO

-- `table.lua` - a run through the table api extensions
+- `table.lua` - a run through the table api extensions.
-- `math.lua` - demo of the math api extensions
+- `math.lua` - demo of the math api extensions.
-- `sequence.lua` - demonstrates the shorter, more sequential code afforded by `sequence`
+- `sequence.lua` - demonstrates the shorter, more sequential code afforded by `sequence`.
 - `2d_geom.lua` - basic colliding and overlapping entities using `intersect` and `vec2`; requires love.
 - `state_boring.lua` - barebones state machine example.
 - `state_ai.lua` - visualised state machine ai for a sparring partner; requires love.
-- `stable_sort.lua` - show the benefit of a stable sort for sprite z sorting
+- `stable_sort.lua` - show the benefit of a stable sort for sprite z sorting.
 - `colour.lua` - using hex colours in love; hsv once it exists :)
 - `benchmark.lua` - benchmark various functionality interactively.